sematext/docs/docs/integration/kubernetes.md

 ## Monitoring Kubernetes with Sematext

-Sematext Monitoring will give you detailed insights into your cluster’s health, performance metrics, resource counts amongst other important metrics.
-Speaking of metrics, check out [this ](https://sematext.com/docs/agents/sematext-agent/kubernetes/metrics/)page for a summarized list of the key metrics you can follow with Sematext as well as a short explanation for each one of them.
+Sematext Monitoring will provide you with detailed insights into your cluster's control plane components and their health, performance metrics, and resource counts, among other important metrics.
+Speaking of metrics, you can check out [this page ](https://sematext.com/docs/agents/sematext-agent/kubernetes/metrics/) for a summarized list of key metrics that you can track using Sematext.
+It also includes a short explanation for each metric.

 ![alt_text](https://sematext.com/wp-content/uploads/2020/03/Kubernetes-Pod-Overview.png "Sematext Monitoring")

 ### Agent Install
 To start monitoring Kubernetes with Sematext install the Sematext Agent.
 Setting up the agent takes less than 5 minutes: